CoursesPlus/CoursesPlus/README.md

 CoursesPlus
 ---
 Hello!
-This is the official repository for Courses+!
+This is the official repository for Courses**Plus**!

-CoursesPlus was created by Alex Studer.
+Courses**Plus** was originally created by Alex Studer, and has since expanded to include several other as part of the team.

-Also on the CoursesPlus Team:
+Also on the Courses**Plus** Team:
 * Joshua Fielding
 * William Barkoff
 * Sehan Choi